madanyc/workfront-learn.en/help/workfront-proof/upload-proofs/view-and-compare-proof-versions.md

 ---
 title: How to View and Compare Proof Versions
-description: Learn how to open, identify, markup, comment on, and compare proof versions in [!DNL Adobe Workfront].
+description: Learn how to open, identify, markup, comment on, and compare proof versions in [!DNL  ].
 activity: use
 feature: Workfront Proof
 type: Tutorial